xaled/Grammate/README.md

 ## Limitations

-Grammate is **not a comprehensive localization library** and does **not contain any localization knowledge** (such as currencies, number and date formats) out of the box.
+Grammate is **not a comprehensive localization library** and does **not contain any localization knowledge** out of the box, such as currencies, number and date formats.
 You need to implement grammar formatters and modifiers in your code and configuration files.

 ---